zakaria-525k/bloc_dev_tools/README.md

 # Remote Devtools for flutter_bloc

-A Flutter plugin that supports both Cubit and Bloc for state management, allowing you to inspect state changes and events.
+A Flutter plugin that visualizes state inspection displaying the data inside the state and events changing them.

 ## Features